azagniotov/algorithmic-puzzles/README.md

 * Power of 2
 * Power of 4
 * Count 1's in a binary representation of a number (several ways)
+* Find an array element that appears once among others that appear twice
+* Find an array element that appears twice among others that appear once

 #### Arrays
 * Rotate 2D array 90 degrees (clockwise and counter-clockwise
 * Binary search in sorted array
 * Binary search in 2D sorted array
 * All character permutations in an array
+* Find an array element that appears twice among others that appear once

 #### Strings
 * Segregate even/odd numeric characters in a string